noahbenson/jekyll-now/_posts/2018-01-26-MRI-Geometry.md

 transformation matrices are used in neuroscience volume files to tell the user how to align the data contained within them to some standard reference.

+###### Orientations

+In the example image (illustrating the radiological/neurological perspective conflict) above, it is clear that were the radiologist and the neurologist to design different file standards for an MRI volume file, they might prefer to organize the voxels in slightly different ways.
+The radiologist would probably want the slices of the image stored in the file starting with the bottom of the head (as slice 0) and ending with the top of the head; the neurologist may want the slices stored in a different order.
+In fact, there's no particular right or wrong way to store the slices, and the slices needn't even be horizontal slices.
+In some experiments the slices will be coronal or sagital.
+In order to efficiently express the ordering of the rows, columns, and slices of the file, a standard three-letter code can be used where each letter indicates the direction (**R**ight/**L**eft, **A**nterior/**P**osterior, **S**uperior/**I**nferior) that is increasing for the particular dimension; for example, orientation SPL would indicate that the first dimension is pointing in the **S**uperior direction, the second dimension is pointing in the **P**osterior direction, and the third dimension is pointing in the **L**eft direction. **WARNING**: the convention I just described is used by FreeSurfer and other software but not *all* software.
+In particular, I believe that AFNI uses the opposite notation, where SPL would instead be represented as IAR; however, I do not use AFNI myself and unsure if this is (still) true.
+Check your favorite software's documentation to be certain!

+The most common orientations I see are:

+* **RAS**.
+The way we typically think about the position and coordinate system of our own brain is in a RAS orientation where the \\(x\\)-axis points out your right ear, the \\(y\\)-axis points out your nose, and the \\(z\\)-axis points out the top of your head.
+Surface files are almost always stored in a RAS coordinate system, and many other volume files are as well.
+* **LIA**.
+FreeSurfer uses LIA orientation for all of its volumetric data files.
+This means that the first dimension stored in the volume increases to the left, the next increases to the right, and the slices increase from posterior to anterior.
+I do not completely understand why this particular orientation was chosen by MGH.
+[This website](http://www.grahamwideman.com/gw/brain/fs/coords/fscoords.htm) is very useful for understanding FreeSurfer's volumetric coordinate system more fully.
+* **LPS**.
+The Winawer lab A/P slice prescription in various protocols (e.g., that used for retinotopy) yields LPS oriented volume files.

 ###### Relationship to Voxels and Volumes

 NifTI and MGH files always contain at least one affine transformation matrix, as we saw in the